CapsAdmin/NattLua/README.md

                                  ^^^^^^^^^^^^: 4 is not a subset of 1..3
 ```

 In type functions, the type is by default passed by reference.
 So `T: any` does not meant that T will be any.
-Any just means that it's allowed to be anything.
+It just means that T is allowed to be anything.

 In Typescript it would be something like